raspberrypilearning/dont-fall-in/en/step_2.md

 <div style="display: flex; flex-wrap: wrap">
 <div style="flex-basis: 200px; flex-grow: 1; margin-right: 15px;">
-In this step, you will add a character and backdrop and create start and end platforms.
+In this step, you will add a character and backdrop, and create start and end platforms.
 </div>
 <div>
 ![](images/setup-example.png){:width="300px"}